When is the Chernoff Exponent for Quantum Operations finite?: Introduction

-It is highly desired to generalize these results of quantum states to quantum operations.
-Given a large amount of experimental effort in the field of quantum mechanics to prepare quantum systems and measure quantum states, it is of fundamental importance to develop the theory that allows discriminating difference between quantum operations.
+It is highly desirable to generalize the results of quantum states to quantum operations.
+Given that considerable experimental effort has been devoted to the field of quantum mechanics to prepare quantum systems and measure quantum states, it is of fundamental importance to develop a theory that can discriminate the different quantum operations.
+We note that for classical channel discrimination, the optimal exponential error rate problem has been well understood, where it is proven that adaptive choice does not improve the exponential error rate in these settings \cite{Hayashi09}.

-For the case that the quantum operations are only allowed to be used once, the problem has been extensively studied and fruitful results are obtained.
-The task of quantum operation discrimination is to determine, given a single use, which of two known operations is acting on a system.
-In the abstract setting, the person performing the task can choose any state to feed through the operations, then perform any measurement on the output to guess which operation acted on the state.
-In general, it can be useful to probe the operations using a state which is entangled to some ancillary system, then perform a joint measurement on the output and ancillary system together.
-By employing Holevo-Helstrom's celebrated theorem on the one-copy quantum state discrimination \cite{Helstrom1967,Holevo1972}, completely bounded trace norm, also known as the diamond norm was first used in the setting of quantum information by Kitaev \cite{Kitaev1997}.
-As being the most physically meaningful notions of distance between quantum operations, this norm becomes a fundamental tool in almost all aspects of quantum information science \cite{Aharonov1997,Watrous2009,Watrous2015,Puzzuoli2016,Yu2017}.
+Where quantum operations are only allowed to be used once, the problem has been extensively studied, with fruitful results.
+By employing Holevo-Helstrom's celebrated theorem on the one-copy quantum state discrimination \cite{Helstrom1967,Holevo1972}, a completely bounded trace norm, known as the diamond norm, was introduced to characterize the difference between quantum channels by Kitaev \cite{Kitaev1997}.
+This norm becomes a fundamental tool in almost all aspects of quantum information science \cite{Aharonov1997,Watrous2009,Watrous2015,Puzzuoli2016} since it is the most physically meaningful notion of distance between quantum operations.